Romance Is in the NYC Air

 Spyglass® Rooftop Bar

 Romance is in the air at Archer Hotel’s divine rooftop bar.
-With a stunning view of the Empire State Building, mixologists with a knack for creating the perfect nightcap and an enchanting bygone-era ambiance, Spyglass Rooftop Bar may be one of the most romantic spots in New York City.
+With a stunning view of the Empire State Building, mixologists with a knack for creating the perfect nightcap and an enchanting bygone-era ambiance, Spyglass Rooftop Bar may be one of the most romantic spots for date night in New York City.